 Space and time are intertwined in our thoughts, as they are in the physical world.
 For centuries, philosophers have debated exactly how these dimensions are related in the human mind.
 According to a paper to appear in the April 2010 issue of Cognitive Science, children's ability to understand time is inseparable from their understanding of space.

-To probe the relationship between and in the developing mind, Daniel Casasanto of the Max Planck Institute for in Nijmegen, the Netherlands, and colleagues at the Aristotle University of Thessaloniki and Stanford University showed movies of two snails racing along parallel paths for different distances or durations.
+To probe the relationship between space and time in the developing mind, Daniel Casasanto of the Max Planck Institute for Psycholinguistics in Nijmegen, the Netherlands, and colleagues at the Aristotle University of Thessaloniki and Stanford University showed children movies of two snails racing along parallel paths for different distances or durations.
 The children judged either the spatial or temporal aspect of each race, reporting which animal went for a longer distance or a longer time.

 When asked to judge distance, children had no trouble ignoring time.
 But when asked to judge time, they had difficulty ignoring the spatial dimension of the event.
 Snails that moved a longer distance were mistakenly judged to have traveled for a longer time.
 Children use physical distance to measure of the passage of time.
 Read more...